-- 1. As a Governing Body, we well ensure the school creates a culture of safer recruitment and as part of that adopt recruitment procedures that help deter, reject or identify people who might abuse children. - 2.
+- 1. As a Governing Body, we well ensure the school creates a culture of safer recruitment and as part of that adopt recruitment procedures that help deter, reject, or identify people who might abuse children. - 2.
 Upper Beeding Primary School WILL follow the procedures set out in Part 3: Safer Recruitment.
-Keeping Children Safe in Education, September 2022.
+Keeping Children Safe in Education, September 2023.
 This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training. - 3.
-As part of the shortlisting process, Upper Beeding Primary School will consider carrying out an online search as part of our due diligence on the shortlisted candidates.
-This may help identify any incidents or issues that have happened, and are publicly available online, which the school might want to explore with the applicant at interview. - 4.
-We recognise that it is good practice to record the details of the member of staff who is safer recruitment trained within the selection process to enable subsequent audit / scrutiny. - 5.
+We recognise that it is good practice to record the details of the member of staff who is safer recruitment trained within the selection process to enable subsequent audit / scrutiny. - 4.
 We will take advice from human resources / legal services where necessary.